 - CAIR PA condemns all acts of violence against civilians by any individual, group or state.

 - CAIR PA advocates dialogue between faith communities both in America and worldwide.

 - CAIR PA supports equal and complementary rights and responsibilities for men and women.

 The Council on American-Islamic Relations Pennsylvania (CAIR PA) is a nonprofit 501(c)(3), grassroots civil rights and advocacy group.
-CAIR is America’s largest Islamic civil liberties group, with regional offices nationwide and in Canada.
+CAIR is America’s largest Islamic civil liberties group, with regional offices nationwide.
 The national headquarters is located on Capitol Hill in Washington D.C.